Fitness, Personal Training, & Exercise Science

-Although some indulgence and relaxation can be expected, too much can make it tough to get back on a good fitness and nutrition track—and may even cause you to lose some clients long-term.
-To help your clients embrace the winter without losing sight of their goals, consider these 11 tips for the months ahead:
+Some indulgence and relaxation during the winter months are expected, but too much can make it difficult for clients to get back on track—and in some cases, may even lead to long-term setbacks.
+To help your clients embrace the season without losing sight of their health and wellness goals, here are 11 actionable strategies:

 2. Revisit Their “Why”